The Mpemba effect likes to hit a wall

 In this work, we have considered an asymmetric double-well potential that allows for the existence of a long timescale over which the Mpemba effect could be observed.
-We have found that the existence of a wall to the left of the shallow well is a necessary condition for the Mpemba effect to occur.
-The corresponding physics ignores the double-well structure and instead relies on the asymmetry of a coarse-grained one-well potential.
-If the asymmetry is soft on the left and hard on the right, then the effect is observed.
+We have found that the existence of a wall to the left of the shallow well is a necessary condition for the Mpemba effect to occur, and the double-well structure and the metastability play no significant role in the emergence of the Mpemba effect.
 We have also shown that introducing a wall to the right can be sufficient to destroy the Mpemba effect.
-Our findings now call for a quantitative systematic study~\cite{pre-us} of single- and double-well potentials, including cases in symmetric double-well potential and in more than one space dimension without walls~\cite{takadahayakawa}, and situations where $a_2$ may not be sufficient (symmetric double-well, {\it etc.}).
+We have rationalized our findings by showing that the Mpemba effect is driven by a population transfer as the initial temperature increases, which is in turn driven by the presence of a wall or walls.
+Our findings now call for a quantitative systematic study~\cite{pre-us} of single- and double-well potentials, including cases in symmetric double-well potentials and in more than one space dimension without walls~\cite{takadahayakawa}, and situations where $a_2$ may not be the leading nonzero overlap, as in symmetric potentials.
 Since we claim that the Mpemba effect observed in experiments \cite{kumar2020exponentially,tian2025experimental} is wall-driven rather than metastability-induced, it would be very interesting to conduct new experiments to probe the importance of the high-energy shape of the optical trap.
 What matters for experimental walls is a steeper divergence than within the branches of the potential landscape.

 \textbf{\textit{Acknowledgements.}} In the course of this work, we have been made aware of a similar endeavor by John Bechhoefer and Siddharth Sane, with whom we had several useful exchanges that helped us clarify our message.
 We also thank Marija Vucelja and Apurba Biswas for several discussions.
-H.H. thanks Satoshi Takada for fruitful discussions, and was supported by JSPS KAKENHI Grant No.~26K06960.
-Y.L. gratefully acknowledges the Yukawa Research Fellow, co-sponsored by the YITP and the Yukawa Memorial Foundation.
-T.V.V. was supported by JSPS KAKENHI Grants No.~JP23K13032, No.~JP26K00022, and No.~JP26H02015.
+HH thanks Satoshi Takada for fruitful discussions, and was supported by JSPS KAKENHI Grant No.~26K06960.
+YL gratefully acknowledges the Yukawa Research Fellow, co-sponsored by the YITP and the Yukawa Memorial Foundation.
+TVV was supported by JSPS KAKENHI Grant Nos.~JP23K13032, JP26K00022, and JP26H02015.
 FvW acknowledges the financial support of the ANR grant THEMA No. 20-CE30-0031-01.

+\textit{Data availability.}---The data are not publicly available upon publication.
+The data are available from the authors upon reasonable request.

 \onecolumngrid

 \twocolumngrid